 - Periodic outside review by an independent professional

 - Clear policies and procedures, and strong internal controls

 - Transparency, accuracy, and careful monitoring of financial conditions

 - Board and leadership understanding of the financial reports

 Audits and Other Outside Reviews

 Neither donors nor boards and managers should rely on the audit process alone to ensure the organization is managing its finances appropriately.
 Most organizations should receive some level of independent financial assurance service.
 Annual audits are highly recommended for large organizations and those with federal contracts, while a two-to-three year cycle of audits and financial reviews are suggested for smaller organizations.
 If your organization is preparing for a financial audit, you will find some helpful information in this Nonprofit Audit Guide from the National Council of Nonprofits.

-In addition, the National Council of Nonprofits article How Much Should an Independent Audit Cost? provides factors to help you negotiate audit fees and plan for the cost.
+In addition, the National Council of Nonprofits article Cost of an Independent Audit provides factors to help you negotiate audit fees and plan for the cost.

 An organization that does not have the financial capacity to pay for an audit should periodically find an accountant or bookkeeper familiar with nonprofit financial requirements to review their books, financial reports, and processes.
 This will not be the same as an audit, but it can help you recognize and rectify major problems.